utah-cs4470-sp21/jpl/assignment3/README.md

 `/home/regehr/.bash_profile` on the CADE systems.
 Contact the instructors on Discord if you are having trouble.

+The compiler we have provided is not supposed to crash, nor is it supposed to generate executables that crash (recall that JPL is a *safe* programming language).
+However, this compiler is very new and it is not particularly well tested.
+If you suspect that you have run into a compiler bug, please bring this up on the Discord and we'll try to get it fixed.
+This compiler also does not produce great error messages and we apologize in advance for that.

 At this point you should view `gradient.png` and make sure it contains a color gradient.
 You can do this either by downloading the PNG file to your own machine, or you might also be able to use a remote display